Baguio: Water and electricity

 Most of the water supply of the city is provided for by the Baguio Water District, founded in 1975 as the successor to the now-defunct Department of Public Services.
 It currently operates 60 deep wells to cater to its more than 300,000 consumers.
 It currently serves 122 out of the 129 barangays in the city and some parts of Tuba, Benguet.
-In recent years, the BWD has expressed concern over the city's depleting water supply, due in part to the private wells dug by private individuals and companies.
+In recent years, the BWD has expressed concern over the city's depleting water supply, due in part to private wells dug by private individuals and companies.

 Electric services are provided by Benguet Electric Cooperative (BENECO), the sole electric power distributor in Benguet.
 In 2012, a bill was filled in the House of Representatives seeking the creation of the Baguio Electric Cooperative or BAELCO, an entity to provide for the city's own electricity needs, separate from BENECO.
 Its creation has been met with opposition by various groups citing the need of a feasibility study on the separation.
 The creation of a separate electric franchise for Baguio would also infringe on BENECO's existing franchise that mandated BENECO to provide electricity for both Baguio and Benguet which would create legal implications if it was to be amended.

 The city is also the only local government unit to own and operate its own renewable energy plant.
 Originally constructed in the 1920s, the Asin Mini Hydropower Plants 1, 2 and 3 located in Tuba, Benguet came under the city's possession after the lapse of the 25-year lease agreement with the Aboitiz-owned Hydroelectric Development Corporation (HEDCOR).
 The plant acted as both a power source and another income-generating asset of the city as BENECO was also its main client.
-The power plant however was forced to cease operation on 2015 when the Energy Regulatory Commission issued a cease-and-desist order to the city due to the lack of a certificate of compliance from the city.
+The power plant however was forced to cease operation in 2015 when the Energy Regulatory Commission issued a cease and desist order to the city due to the lack of a certificate of compliance from the city.
 The city currently has plans to rehabilitate the power plants so that they could resume operations once again.